 A wild and rugged region that stretches down the west coast of the South Island.
 Unpredictable weather conditions add to the excitement.
 Conquer the Fox and Franz Josef glaciers, walk through ancient forest and along the dramatic coastline to see the Punakaiki Pancake Rocks and Blowholes.
 Soak up the wilderness that surrounds the region.
 Indulge in freshly caught seafood!

 "Route 6, from Haast to Westport is a road trip you'll never forget.
-With the Tasman Sea on your left and the Southern Alps on your right.
-Along the way, visit cute, small villages that were once part of the Gold Rush, experience treetop walks, see lagoons and more.
-A road trip not to be missed!"Nicole, Travel specialist
+With the Tasman Sea on your left and the Southern Alps on your right."Nicole, Travel specialist

 Would you like more information about visiting these regions?
 Or other regions?
 We are happy to meet with you at your most convenient time and discuss all the possibilities.